-Non-prescription drugs, also known as over-the-counter (OTC) drugs, can be obtained by presenting a signed written order (fiscal order) from a qualified prescriber.
+Non-prescription drugs, also known as over-the-counter (OTC) drugs, can be obtained by presenting a signed written order (fiscal order) from a qualified prescriber, or via an electronic prescription.
 The prescriber may use his/her prescription blanks to write fiscal orders.